apache/pekko/akka-docs/src/main/paradox/routing.md

 ### Management Messages

- * Sending @apidoc[akka.routing.GetRoutees] to a router actor will make it send back its currently used routees in a @apidoc[akka.routing.Routees] message.
+ * Sending @apidoc[routing.GetRoutees] to a router actor will make it send back its currently used routees in a @apidoc[routing.Routees] message.
- * Sending @apidoc[akka.routing.AddRoutee] to a router actor will add that routee to its collection of routees.
+ * Sending @apidoc[routing.AddRoutee] to a router actor will add that routee to its collection of routees.
- * Sending @apidoc[akka.routing.RemoveRoutee] to a router actor will remove that routee to its collection of routees.
+ * Sending @apidoc[routing.RemoveRoutee] to a router actor will remove that routee to its collection of routees.
- * Sending @apidoc[akka.routing.AdjustPoolSize] to a pool router actor will add or remove that number of routees to its collection of routees.
+ * Sending @apidoc[routing.AdjustPoolSize] to a pool router actor will add or remove that number of routees to its collection of routees.

 These management messages may be handled after other messages, so if you send `AddRoutee` immediately followed by